Reference

 • Stops automatically after 3 minutes of inactivity (no messages from server)

-• If your handler throws before calling respond(), the SDK submits an error to the server on your behalf
+• If your handler throws/raises before calling respond(), the SDK submits an error to the server on your behalf

 Retrieves evaluated scan results.